mongodb/mongo-go-driver/README.md

 -------------------------
 ## Testing / Development

 To run driver tests, make sure a MongoDB server instance is running at localhost:27017.
 Using make, you can run `make` (on windows, run `nmake`).
-This will generate tests from the specifications, run coverage, run go-lint, run go-vet, and build the examples.
+This will run coverage, run go-lint, run go-vet, and build the examples.

 The MongoDB Go Driver is not feature complete, so any help is appreciated.
 Check out the [project page](https://jira.mongodb.org/browse/GODRIVER) for tickets that need completing.
 See our [contribution guidelines](CONTRIBUTING.md) for details.

 -------------------------